 Morality is the second principle of marriage.
 The Holy Prophet (SAW) said

 “ As soon as a suitor, who is religious and who has manners that satisfy you, comes to you asking for a matrimonial alliance, take action to conduct marriage with him.
 If you do not, you will have deviated from the right path, and may be faced with a great crisis.”

-The third principal is economic competence.
+The third principle is economic competence.
 A Muslim man must be able to provide a means of living with his wife and children, even if his wife is wealthy, or earns.
 The fourth principle is compatibility and similarity in the ideas and goals of the husband and wife.

 Muslim men and women who follow the straight path of Allah, implementing the Divine Law and Justice, recognize marriage is important to be as one of the Divine laws.
 Once this blessed union is established, the Muslim community begins to emerge.
 A good and happy married life can be achieved if the partners understand the concept of human marriage.
-They must be kind friends, and faithful partners, consider it necessary to cooperate with each other in every aspect, refrain from haughtiness and arrogance in their mutual association, and finally, the most important, respect their rights and try to please each other by obeying Allah in very aspect of their life.
+They must be kind friends, and faithful partners, consider it necessary to cooperate with each other in every aspect, refrain from haughtiness and arrogance in their mutual association, and finally, most important, respect their rights and try to please each other by obeying Allah in very aspect of their life.

 Islam teaches us to be responsible for all our decisions and actions.
 The Holy Qur’an and the sayings of Rasulullah (SAW) always remind Muslims of their duties and obligations to one another.
 The practice of these teachings begins at home, within the members of the family.

 Therefore Islam had made life easier for us, and by practicing our Deen.
-We will become closer to Allah (SWT), and marriage is important as it is just one the very few things which will make us real human beings and better Muslims.
+We will become closer to Allah (SWT), and marriage is important as it is just one of the very few things that will make us real human beings and better Muslims.